ahuaracab/ahuaracab.github.io/index.md

-Hello and welcome to this blog where we going to talk about <strong>The Journey to AI<strong>
+Hello and welcome to this blog where we going to talk about <strong>My Journey to AI<strong>